We advocate for transformative policy solutions.

-We work with communities across the state to develop our state policy agenda to ensure state investments and policies drive the best outcomes for Washington’s students and economy.
+We work with communities across the state to craft our state agenda, ensuring that state investments and policies drive the best outcomes for Washington’s students and economy.

 With the support our regional partners, we develop a policy agenda focused on creating opportunity for students of color, students living in low-income conditions, students living in rural areas, and girls.